 We have a fully function re-order mechanism built into the website, which can be used to:

 Option 1.
-Reorder the same order but change the quantities.
+Reorder the same order.

 To access the reorder mechanism log-in to your account.